This documentation is for advanced

 export PATH=$HOME/go/bin:$PATH on Unix systems) or by configuring your editor.

-Build and install the latest unstable version of
+It is strongly recommended that you install the latest version of